StepanTheGreat/mlua_bindgen/README.md

 }

 // This will automatically create a function that will
-// return ALL module items (besides for other modules) in a table.
+// return ALL module items and included modules in a table.

 lua.globals().set("utils", utils_module(&lua)?)?;
 lua.load('